harvard-lil/website-static/app/_posts/2025-08-19-live-and-let-die-rethinking-personal-digital-archiving-memory-and-forgetting-through-a-library-lens.md

 Designing for memory is ultimately a human-centered challenge.
 Limitations can be a tool, not a hindrance, and constraints can cultivate new values, behaviors, and practices that prioritize deliberate choice and intentional engagement.

-Imagine creating a digital time capsule designed for temporality and impermanence.
+Imagine creating a digital time capsule designed for memory re-encountering, temporality, and impermanence.
 You can only choose 10 items to encapsulate for future reflection.
 What would you choose?
 What story would those items tell?
 Would they speak to your accomplishments?
 Your values?
 Your curiosities?
 Would they evoke joy or loss?

 Capsules could be shaped around reflective prompts to aid selection and curation: